Chevron Accent Wall

 Step 1: Planning and Measuring your wall.

-Start by planning you design and measuring out your wall.
-This will help you determine many boards are needed.
-Next you will want to go to your nearest Lowes or local dealer and pick up the Metrie S4S boards, we used the 8 ft boards for this particular project.
-The great thing about these boards is they are already primed which allows you to skip the sanding step!
-Another great feature about pre-primed is it makes the paint appear brighter and requires less coats of paint since they are already primed a bright white.
-Just starting out? it is recommended to use a pencil and drawing where the boards will go, just be prepared to shift things around if you need too.
-When determining how many boards you need follow this general layout.
+When determining how many boards you need, follow this general layout.
 You will have 3-5 boards going straight up the wall.
 This is the straight line you will build your chevron boards on.
 You will need two boards cut on diagonal on the top middle and bottom creating 3 Chevron shapes for each section.
-The amount of boards you decide on depends on the size of your wall, the wall pictured is 17 ft wide and has 4 up and down straight line boards.
-Then you will need the diagonal cuts, there will be one on top, middle and bottom connecting to the straight board.
+The number of boards you decide on depends on the size of your wall.
+The wall pictured is 17 ft wide and has 4 up and down straight-line boards.
+Next you will need the diagonal cuts, there will be one on top, middle and bottom connecting to the straight board.
 You will then mirror with more diagonal boards on the other side of the straight board.

 Step 2: Paint the wall and the boards!

-To paint the boards you will want to put a tarp down and then lay the boards flat.
+To paint the boards, you will want to put a tarp down and then lay the boards flat.
 Roll the tops and the sides of each board at least two times.
 A little hack here is to lay 4 boards next to each other and use a large paint roller, you can roll all four of the boards at one time this way!
 Once your boards have dried go apply one more coat of paint to the wall.

 Step 3: Make your border.